mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

 ### Where can I find existing integrations?

-[Visit our app directory](https://mattermost.com/marketplace/) for dozens of open source integrations to common tools like Jira, Jenkins, GitLab, Trac, Redmine, and Bitbucket, along with interactive bot applications (Hubot, mattermost-bot), and other communication tools (Email, IRC, XMPP, Threema) that are freely available for use and customization.
+{{< newtabref href="https://mattermost.com/marketplace/" title="Visit our app directory" >}} for dozens of open source integrations to common tools like Jira, Jenkins, GitLab, Trac, Redmine, and Bitbucket, along with interactive bot applications (Hubot, mattermost-bot), and other communication tools (Email, IRC, XMPP, Threema) that are freely available for use and customization.

 ### Where should I install my integrations?